-The Kruskal-Wallis test is automatically calculated when the wilcoxon option for proc npar1way is used (see previous SAS output).
-We see there is a highly significant difference in length betwee the Sheltered and Exposed sites (H = 7.00, df = 1, P = 0.0082).
+The Kruskal-Wallis test is automatically calculated when the wilcoxon option for proc npariway is used (see previous output).
+We see there was a highly significant difference in length betwee the Sheltered and Exposed sites (H = 7.00, df = 1, P = 0.0082).